mclumbu/sample_app_nov11/README.markdown

-This is the sample application that I re-used using Michael Hartl tutorial and also try to replace "erb" with "HAML" and "SASS"
+This is the sample application that I re-used using Michael Hartl tutorial and also try to replace "erb" with "HAML" and "SASS".
+GIT SHA key: mclumbu